SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 	**Starting a seasonal adjustment process**

-4. When the user drops series into the document window (X13Doc in the example presented in this scenario) JDemetra+ starts the seasonal adjustment process automatically.
+4. When the user drops a series into the document window (X13Doc in the example presented in this scenario) JDemetra+ starts the seasonal adjustment process automatically.
 By default, a summary of results is displayed.
-It is accompanied with two graphs: the original data, seasonally-adjusted series and the trend-cycle on the left and *SI ratio* values on the right.
+It is accompanied with two graphs: an overlay graph on the left with the original unadjusted series, the seasonally-adjusted series and the trend-cycle and the *SI ratio* graph on the right.
 The diagnostics and graphs are discussed in the *JDemetra+ Reference Manual* (2017), Chapter 4 and Chapter 5 (see 5.2.2 for X-13ARIMA-SEATS, 5.2.1 for TRAMO/SEATS).
-The *Main results* panel provides a first impression about the quality of the adjustment.
+The *Main results* panel provides a first impression of the quality of the adjustment.
 Study the diagnostics section using the vertical scrollbar.